joomcode/create-locator/README.md

 Creates typed (via TypeScript) component locators for unit-tests and e2e-tests.

 Locators are marks on components and HTML elements that allow you to find elements in tests.
-In the HTML output, locators are usually represented as `data-test-*` attributes.
+In the HTML output, locators are usually represented as `data-test*` attributes.

 Locators do not change the behavior or appearance of a component.
 In production, locators disappear completely, leaving no attributes.